ahope/cs5520_project/location-demo/README.md

 Lat/lngs are nice and easy for thinking about a location on the globe, but as humans we aren't very good at making meaning of lat/lng, unless they are visualized on a map.
 One way we can make lat/lng locations more useful is to use a Geocoding service to translate the lat/lng into an address.
-From that address, we might use a street addres, or maybe even parts of the address, such as the city or state.
+From that address, we might use a street address, or maybe even parts of the address, such as the city or state.

 We show the use of the geocoding service in MainActivity and ```FetchAddressIntentService```.